tizzleh/fend-restaurant/README.md

-# FEND-Feed-Reader Project
+# FEND-restaurant

 This project is part of a Udacity course.
-The premise of the project was to incorporate testing suites in a project that I was handed from a previous developer.
+The task was to implement responsive design and offline first capabilities.

 ## Getting Started
 Visit the following link to view tests: [FEND Feed Reader](https://tizzleh.github.io/fend-feed-reader/)